John Moorhead Jr.

 In a 1904 issue of The Independent, Walter Camp listed the following "leading players of the game" for the period 1876 to 1879.
-He named Moorehead as the top forwards in the game for those years.
+He named Moorhead as the top forwards in the game for those years.

-John was also the father of John A. Moorehead and Donald Moorehead, both of whom attended Yale.
-John A. Moorehead would play halfback at Yale, graduate in 1904 and later coach football at the University of Pittsburgh.
-In 1907, John disinherited his son John A. Moorehead for eloping with his mother's French maid.
-Moorehead later reconciled with his son, after the funeral of his daughter, Miss Anne Katherine Moorhead, who was killed in the Bronx wreck on the New York Central Railroad.
+John was also the father of John A. Moorhead and Turner Donaldson Moorhead, both of whom attended Yale.
+John A. Moorhead would play halfback at Yale, graduate in 1904 and later coach football at the University of Pittsburgh.
+In 1907, John disinherited his son John A. Moorhead for eloping with his mother's French maid.
+Moorhead later reconciled with his son, after the funeral of his daughter, Miss Anne Katherine Moorhead, who was killed in the Bronx wreck on the New York Central Railroad.

 He died of pneumonia in Pittsburgh and was buried at Allegheny Cemetery.